 I am not a theme park addict, and I don’t choose to do Disney World on a budget.
 But I care about quality and value.
 I want to love what we are receiving for the money we are spending.

-We have reviewed all of the luxury hotel options in Orlando for Luxe Recess, and we are always in search experiences at Disney World and beyond that are worthy of their cost.
+We have reviewed all of the luxury hotel options in Orlando for Luxe Recess, staying at over 30 properties to determine the best.
+We are always in search experiences at Disney World and beyond that are worthy of their cost.
 We have loved every second of our editorial research.
-Here are some faves.

 Although Luxe Recess typically only features luxury hotels, I must acknowledge that any type of Disney World vacation is a family luxury.
 It is expensive, and although many families enjoy adding on as much excess as they can on to their Disney trip, that’s not my style.